catppuccin/toolbox/whiskers/README.md

 Accent: #cba6f7
 ```

+Please see the [examples/single-file](examples/single-file) directory for more
+concrete examples on how it can be used.

 ## Check Mode

 You can use Whiskers as a linter with *check mode*.
-To do so, set the `--check` option to a file containing the expected
+To do so, set the `--check`
+option to a file containing the expected output.
+Whiskers will render your
-output.
-Whiskers will render your template as per usual, but then instead of printing the result it will check it
+template as per usual, but then instead of printing the result it will check it
 against the expected output and fail with exit code 1 if they differ.

-This is especially useful in CI pipelines to ensure that the generated files are not changed without a corresponding
+This is especially useful in CI pipelines to ensure that the generated files are
-change to the templates.
+not changed without a corresponding change to the templates.

-Whiskers will diff the output against the check file using the program set in the `DIFFTOOL` environment variable,
+Whiskers will diff the output against the check file using the program set in
-falling back to `diff` if it's not set.
-The command will be invoked as `$DIFFTOOL <actual> <expected>`.
+the `DIFFTOOL` environment variable, falling back to `diff` if it's not set.
+The
+command will be invoked as `$DIFFTOOL <actual> <expected>`.

 ```console
 $ whiskers theme.hbs latte --check themes/latte.cfg